raisimTech/raisimLib/docs/sections/Introduction.rst

 - **Mac**

-    * The binaries also contain AVX2 instructions.
+    * (WILL BE AVAILABLE SOON)The binaries also contain AVX2 instructions.

 Example code
 ===================